firmworks/FileViewer/docs/known-issues.md

 # Tips And Known Issues

+## Known Issues

+### Filter Lookup Limited Support

+Filtered Lookups are not currently supported in the following FileViewer components/views:

+- FileViewer - Tile View
+- File Tagger Button for Upload

+This is due to an issue with how Salesforce allows us to access filtered lookup criteria via apex

+## Tips

-## Permission Set to Query All Files
+### Permission Set to Query All Files

 If you are in a FileViewer component and think you may not be seeing all Files in your search criteria, that could be the case!
 You mmy need to give you or a sub set of your users a specific permission.